d00astro/fura64/README.md

 ![A64 Board](pine64.png)

-I might, however, turn this ino something more specific if I find a use case that works well for this device.
-I planned to use this for my ["Smart Doorbell"](https://github.com/d00astro/pintu) project, but I didn't have much luck with the GPIOs on this thing (using Python at least), so I think I won't even bother with that, and just use a normal Raspberry Pi instead.
+I might, however, turn this into something more specific, if I ever find a use case that works well for this device.

+I most recently planned to use this for my ["Smart Doorbell"](https://github.com/d00astro/pintu) project, but I didn't have much luck with the GPIOs on this thing (using Python at least), so I think I won't even bother with that, and just use a normal Raspberry Pi instead.

+Other potential ideas:
+- A system monitor that shows live status of servers and services
+- If I get GPIO to work: KVM control

 ## Armbian Version
 The Pine64 A64(+) LCD does not seem to work with any Linux (pine?) kernels newer than 3.10 so I recommend using [`Armbian_5.90_Pine64_Ubuntu_xenial_default_3.10.107_desktop`](https://archive.armbian.com/pine64/archive/Armbian_5.90_Pine64_Ubuntu_xenial_default_3.10.107_desktop.7z )